Moving is NOT fun. It is one of the least enjoyable parts of buying and selling real estate.

 Final Thoughts on Making your Move Easy:

 Planning is everything when it comes to making a move simple.
+It's the same when buying a house.
+All first-time homebuyers should have a checklist that they can refer back to.
 Like most anything, the more time and effort you spend preparing and upfront the better off you will be when it's 'game-time.'
 Having a yard sale is a great way to ditch a lot of your stuff to pay for your move, here are 7 other tips to save you money when moving houses!

 Take a few photos of the empty house so you can see the before and after you move in!